hisnameisjoseph/josepho-intern-repo/milestones/m0/User-Manual-Joseph.md

 ### 👨‍💻 My Role

-I’m an intern at Focus Bear, learning the team’s tech stack and contributing to its mission of improving productivity and well-being—especially for neurodivergent users.
+I’m an intern at Focus Bear, learning the team’s tech stack and contributing to its mission of improving productivity and well-being—especially for neurodivergent users and people who want to improve their productivity.

 **I’m currently working on:**
 - Learning NestJS, AWS, and backend architecture
-- Completing onboarding tasks and GitHub issues
+- Completing onboarding tasks and GitHub issues (reflection)

 **Availability:**
-Monday to Friday, generally from **9:00 AM to 5:00 PM** (Melbourne time)
+Monday to Friday, generally from **9:00 AM to 5:00 PM** (Melbourne time), can be flexible if required (please let me know in advance).

 ---

 ### 🧠 How I Work Best

 **I do my best work when:**
-- I have a clear plan, checklist, or prioritised to-do list
+- I have a clear plan (e.g. deadlines), checklist, or prioritised to-do list
 - I understand the “why” behind a task
 - I’ve had enough sleep and followed my morning routine